 The H2 molecule dissociates with its axis oriented parallel to the surface; the minimum path is located above the fourfold hollow site.
-Figure 11 (a) and (b) display the variation of the energy barriers the H2 molecule experiences during adsorption for two angular orientations above different lateral positions.
+Figures 11(a) and 11(b) display the lateral variation of the energy the H2 molecule experiences during adsorption for two angular orientations above different lateral positions.
 In Fig. 11(a) the molecule is oriented parallel to the surface above the sulfur bridge site with the H2 atoms pointing towards the fourfold hollow site.
-In order to scan the barriers we fixed the (Z_c, d, θ, φ) configuration for two different bond lengths d and heights Z_c and moved the molecule from the sulfur bridge site to the fourfold hollow site.
-The same is done in Fig. 11(b) but now the H-atoms point initially in the direction of the sulfur atoms.
+In order to scan the lateral corrugation we fixed the (Z_c, d, θ, φ) configuration for two different bond lengths d and heights Z_c and moved the molecule from the sulfur bridge site to the fourfold hollow site.
+The same is done in Fig. 11(b) but now the H atoms point initially in the direction of the sulfur atoms.

-The configuration of the H2 molecule for the solid lines in Fig. 11 correspond to the position of the maximum barrier in the entrance channel above the fourfold hollow site.
-In Fig. 11(a) the energy barrier decreases monotonically from a value of $0.3 \,\mathrm{eV}$ above the sulfur bridge site at $(X_c, Y_c) = (0 a, 0.5 a)$ to 0.1 eV above the fourfold hollow site at (0.5 a, 0.5 a), where a defines the length of the (2×2) unit cell.
-The monotonic decrease of the energy barriers enables the molecule to be redirected to the most favorable dissociation configuration above the hollow site even when it approaches the surface above, say, the palladium bridge site at $(X_c, Y_c) = (0.25 a, 0.5 a)$.
-If we further stretch the bond length of the hydrogen molecule and decrease the distance to the surface we obtain again a monotonic decrease of the energy (see the dashed line in Fig. 11(a)).
+The configuration of the H2 molecule for the solid lines in Fig. 11 correspond to the position of the minimum barrier in the entrance channel above the fourfold hollow site.
+In Fig. 11(a) the potential energy decreases monotonically from a value of 0.3 eV above the sulfur bridge site at (X_c, Y_c) =(0a, 0.5a) to 0.1 eV above the fourfold hollow site at (0.5a, 0.5a), where a defines the length of the (2×2) unit cell.
+The monotonic decrease of the energy barriers enables the molecule to be redirected to the most favorable dissociation configuration above the hollow site even when it approaches the surface above, say, the palladium bridge site at $(X_c, Y_c) = (0.25a, 0.5a)$.
+If we further stretch the bond length of the hydrogen molecule and decrease the distance to the surface we obtain again a monotonic decrease of the energy [see the dashed line in Fig. 11(a)].
 However, the energy barrier at the sulfur bridge site has significantly increased due to the shorter distance to the repulsive sulfur atoms.
 Above the fourfold hollow site the energy is now negative, the molecule has started to dissociate.
 Note, that the energy zero relates to the situation where the molecule is located far away from the surface $(Z_c > 5 \text{ Å})$ having its equilibrium bond length.
-If we let the bond length stretch further and allow the atoms to approach the surface the energy at the fourfold hollow site would further decrease reflect-
+If we let the bond length stretch further and allow the atoms to approach the surface the energy at the fourfold hollow site would further decrease reflecting that the dissociation process on the sulfur covered Pd(100) surface is exothermic.

-FIG. 11: (a) H_2 bond axis parallel to X_c , (b) H_2 bond axis perpendicular to X_c , and (c) Sticking probability. (a) and (b): Corrugation of the energy barriers for the system $H_2/(2 \times 2)S/Pd(100)$ with H_2 in two different orientations and its axis parallel to the surface.
+FIG. 11.
+(Color online) (a) H_2 bond axis parallel to X_c , (b) H_2 bond axis perpendicular to X_c , and (c) sticking probability. (a) and (b) Corrugation of the potential energy for the system $H_2/(2 \times 2)$ S/Pd(100) with H_2 in two different orientations and its axis parallel to the surface.
 The energies are calculated for two different heights and bond lengths of the molecule.
-In both plots the molecule is moved from the sulfur bridge site to the fourfold hollow site. (c) Sticking probability versus kinetic energy for $H_2/(2 \times 2)S/Pd(100)$ calculated from the analytical PES and two NN-PESs.
-The neural PESs are based on the eleven configurations in Fig. 9 and the corrugation in (a) and (b).
+In both plots the molecule is moved from the sulfur bridge site to the fourfold hollow site. (c) Sticking probability versus kinetic energy for $H_2/(2 \times 2)$ S/Pd(100) calculated from the analytical PES and two NN-PESs.
+The neural PESs are based on the 11 configurations in Fig. 9 and the corrugation in (a) and (b).